Volkshalle: Hitler and Hadrian's Pantheon

 Speer's Monster-Building (Monsterbau) was to be the capital's most important and impressive building in terms of its size and symbolism.
 Visually it was to have been the architectural centrepiece of Berlin as the world capital (Welthauptstadt).
 Its dimensions were so large that it would have dwarfed every other structure in Berlin, including those on the north-south axis itself.
 The oculus of the building's dome, 46 m in diameter, would have accommodated the entire rotunda of Hadrian's Pantheon and the dome of St. Peter's Basilica.
-The dome of the Volkshalle was to rise from a massive granite podium 315 × 315 m and 74 m high, to a total inclusive height of 290 m.
-The diameter of the dome, 250 m, was to be exceeded, much to Speer's annoyance, by the diameter of Giesler's new domed railway station at the east end of Munich's east-west axis.
+The dome of the Volkshalle was to rise from a massive granite podium 315 × 315 m and 74 m tall, to a total inclusive height of 290 m.
+The diameter of the dome, 250 m, was to be exceeded, much to Speer's annoyance, by the diameter of Giesler's new domed railway station at the east end of Munich's east–west axis.
 It was to be 15 m greater in diameter than Speer's Volkshalle.

 The resemblance of the Volkshalle to the Pantheon is far more obvious when their interiors are compared.
-The large niche 50 × 28 m at the north end of the Volkshalle was to be surfaced with gold mosaic and to enclose an eagle 24 m high, beneath which was situated Hitler's tribunal.
-From here he would address 180,000 listeners, some standing in the central round arena, others seated in three concentric tiers of seats crowned by one hundred marble pillars, 24 m high, which rose to meet the base of the coffered ceiling suspended from steel girders sheathed on the exterior with copper.
+The large niche 50 × 28 m at the north end of the Volkshalle was to be surfaced with gold mosaic and to enclose an eagle 24 m tall, beneath which was situated Hitler's tribunal.
+From here he would address 180,000 listeners, some standing in the central round arena, others seated in three concentric tiers of seats crowned by one hundred marble pillars, 24 m tall, which rose to meet the base of the coffered ceiling suspended from steel girders sheathed on the exterior with copper.

 The three concentric tiers of seats enclosing a circular arena 140 m in diameter owe nothing to the Pantheon but resemble the seating arrangements in Ludwig Ruff's Congress Hall at Nuremberg, which was modeled on the Colosseum.
 Other features of the Volkshalle's interior are clearly indebted to Hadrian's Pantheon: the coffered dome, the pillared zone, which here is continuous, except where it flanks the huge niche on the north side.
 The second zone in the Pantheon, consisting of blind windows with intervening pilasters, is represented in Speer's building by a zone above the pillars consisting of uniform, oblong shallow recesses.
 The coffered dome rests on this zone.
 The design and size of the external decoration of this Volkshalle, are all exceptional and call for explanations that do not apply to community halls planned for Nazi fora in other German cities.